 Toti, a native of Colombia, lives in Lone Tree, Colorado with her husband Luis Colón and their children.

-Matt Jonsen is an associate in the Dorsey patent group.
+Matt Jonsen is a partner in Dorsey & Whitney LLP’s chem/bio practice.
 He received a Ph.D. from the University of Utah School of Medicine, and a B.A. in Molecular Cellular and Developmental Biology from the University of Colorado at Boulder.
 His graduate work was directed toward understanding protein regulation through biophysical studies of DNA:protein interaction.
 Matt has extensive post-doctoral experience in human genetics and mammalian transcription factor regulation, most recently in the Department of Endocrinology at the University of Colorado School of Medicine.
 He received his J.D. from The University of Denver College of Law.

 Denver native Joanne Posner-Mayer graduated from the Physical Therapy Program at the University of Colorado in 1973.
 Her first job took her to Switzerland, where she was exposed to exercises using the Swiss Ball and learned from pioneering therapists Mary Quinton, Susanne Klein-Vogelbach, and Maria Kucera in hospital settings.
 In 1978 in Copenhagen, Denmark, she began lecturing other therapists on using the ball for rehabilitative therapy.
 She brought her newly developed expertise back to Colorado clinics in 1980 and in 1988 began teaching her expanded exercise techniques in the surrounding mountain states.